top of page

 [GENUS CAREX] . .

 30a (23) Perennial, forming large, dense clumps with (eventually) long leaves that exceed the culms.
 Spikelets in a single (occasionally more than 1) spike at the tip of a seasonally produced spike that becomes lax with maturity of the achenes; male flowers in spike contiguous with and above female flowers.
 Glume of male (pistillate) flower with a short (3-5 mm or ~1/8 in) awn. ( Found in a wide range of environments including dry and mesic forests and subalpine shrublands.
-Gaining popularity as a garden ornamental.
-[HAW - END]
+Gaining popularity as a landscape ornamental.
+[HAW - END] [FACU]

 Carex wahuensis C.A.
 Mey